 What is ADHD?

 Attention-Deficit/Hyperactivity Disorder, otherwise known as ADHD, is a common disorder found in young people and adults.
-It is characterized by an inability to concentrate for long periods, being easily distracted, and difficulty staying on task.
+It is characterized by an inability to concentrate for long periods of time, being easily distracted, and difficulty staying on task.
 ADHD can also include hyperactivity, especially in children and young adults.

 The hyperactive component is what separates ADHD from Attention-Deficit Disorder (ADD).
 Although they are closely related and used interchangeably, they are different and often misdiagnosed.
 Causes of ADHD are still debated, but treatments range from medication to psychotherapy.